 Estimation and Sampling Variance: Preliminary estimates are published approximately 40 days after the data month and are revised approximately 30 days later.
 Total estimates are equivalent to Horvitz-Thompson estimates, that is, they are computed by summing weighted data (reported or imputed) where the weight for a given unit is the reciprocal its probability of being selected into the sample.
 Variances are estimated using the method of random groups and are used to determine if measured changes are statistically significant.
 Read more [PDF] about how the MWTS arrives at its estimates and the reliabilty of using those estimates.

 Benchmarking: Monthly estimates are benchmarked to annual survey estimates that have been adjusted using the latest available Economic Census results.
 Month-to-month change estimates are computed from the benchmarked total estimates.

-Seasonal Adjustment: Estimates are adjusted for seasonal variation and trading-day differences using the Census Bureau's X-13 ARIMA-SEATS program.
+Seasonal Adjustment: Estimates are adjusted for seasonal variation and trading-day differences using the Census Bureau's X-13 ARIMA-SEATS program using the X-11 filter-based adjustment procedure.
 Read more about how the MWTS uses seasonal adjustments to produce high quality statistics about our nation's economy.